alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/ibn-uthaymeen/2026-05-10-ruling-on-temporary-birth-control.md

 publisher: alsalafiyyah@icloud.com
 date: 2026-05-10
 hijri: "Dhu al-Qidah 23, 1447 AH"
-title: "The Ruling on Temporary Birth Control and Family Planning in Islam"
+title: "The Ruling on Temporary Birth Control"
 source: "Fatawa Nur 'ala al-Darb 203 no.1"
 category: [fatwas,audios,women]
 link: "https://binothaimeen.net/s/FZvuCALb"
 mp3: "https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_203_01.mp3"
-summary: "If a person possessed strong faith and trust (in Allah), they would know that Allah, Glorified and Exalted be He, does not create a soul except that He has guaranteed its provision"
+summary: "If a person possessed strong faith and trust (in Allah), they would know that Allah does not create a soul except that He has guaranteed its provision"
 muftis:
   shaykh:
     - name: Shaykh Ibn Uthaymeen